Consultation on seasonal multiplier factors for gas transmission

-Today the Utility Regulator issues a consultation paper to seek views on the proposed seasonal multiplier factors to be applied to non-annual capacity bookings in the postalised tariff from 1 October 2020.
+Today we are publishing a consultation paper seeking views on the proposal to smooth the seasonal multiplier factors for gas transmission charges.
+These factors are proposed to apply to non-annual capacity bookings in the postalised tariff from 1 October 2024.
+This would affect gas suppliers and gas-fired power generators.

-This consultation is required by EU Regulation 2017/460, the Network Code on Harmonised Transmission Tariff Structures for Gas (“TAR NC”).
+This consultation is required by EU Regulation 2017/460, the Network Code on Harmonised Transmission Tariff Structures for Gas (“TAR NC”), as amended following EU Exit.

-Copies of the consultation can be made available in large print, Braille, audio cassette and a variety of minority languages if required.
+Copies of all documents will be made available in large print, Braille, audio cassette and a variety of relevant minority languages if required.